Uh Oh (Patrick Watson album)

-Uh Oh is the eighth studio album released by Canadian group Patrick Watson.
+Uh Oh is the eighth studio album released by Canadian musician Patrick Watson.
 It was released on September 26, 2025.
+Conceived after Watson suffered a vocal cord hemorrhage which resulted in him losing his voice for three months, the album features his songs being performed by various guest vocalists.

 Critical reception

 Uh Oh received generally favorable reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80 based on 5 reviews.

 In the AllMusic review, staff member Donelson praised the album's "quietly haunting, dramatic character" that was "born of necessity."